 Censu's chef Shun Sato

 The House of Ki No Bi pop-up highlights an eight-course ($1,388/person full pairing experience; $1,188/person light pairing experience) gin pairing menu, available from May 7 to May 31, featuring Japanese and French-inspired cuisine crafted by chef Shun Sato, formerly the head chef at Soho izakaya Fukuro.
-The menu – a sneak peek of his new restaurant, Censu, which is opening this June – will include dishes like Tohoku oyster with yuzu vinegar, seasonal hamachi with whey tomato ponzu, and Kagoshima wagyu beef tartare, among others.
+The menu – a sneak peek of his new restaurant, Censu, which is opening this June on Gough Street – will include dishes like Tohoku oyster with yuzu vinegar, seasonal hamachi with whey tomato ponzu, and Kagoshima wagyu beef tartare, among others.
 Sake Samurai Elliot Faber carefully prepared the cocktails for the menu highlighting Ki No Bi's six flavour elements – base, citrus, tea, herbal, spice, fruity and floral to complement the cuisine.
 In addition, guests can also order the sake-gin pairing flight ($388) using Tsukino Katsura's sake, a product that shares the same famed Fushimi water source with Ki No Bi's distillery.

 Ki No Bi paired with Tohoku oyster